SixLabors/ImageSharp.Drawing/samples/WebGPUWindowDemo/README.md

 ## Resize behavior

-The sample builds the scrolling text layout once from the startup framebuffer size.
-That keeps the demo simple and avoids reshaping text during the steady-state render loop.
+The sample shapes the scrolling text once.
+A resize changes only the wrapping length and measured height; it does not reshape the document.

 As a result:

 - the animation keeps working after resize because balls update against the current framebuffer size
 - the text continues to render
-- the text wrapping width is based on the initial framebuffer width, not a reflowed width after resize
+- the rich text reflows to the current framebuffer width

-That tradeoff is acceptable for a demo because the sample is trying to show rendering flow, cached path reuse, and frame presentation rather than full responsive layout management.

 ## Files